kemckinnmsft/LabContent/MW-SC-TS317.md

 - Automatic Classification and Protection of sensitive data using the AIP scanner
 - Review of protected Office and Adobe PDF documents
 - Review of the new Azure Log Analytics Dashboards

+We hope you enjoyed this lab!
+Please fill out the survey and let us know what was valuable and what was not so that we may improve the experience for future labs.
+Thanks!

 > !IMAGE[cat](\Media\ninjacat.png)